 As Dalrymple and Hilliard worked to source these rare and heritage breeds, they got to know the farmers who produced them.
 Most seemed to have the same thing in common.

-“They know that if all of the elements in a landscape are singing together, then the quality and the welfare of that animal you’re raising or that plant that you’re growing for food – that will take care of itself.”
+“They know that if all of the elements in a landscape are singing together, then the quality and welfare of that animal you’re raising or plant that you’re growing will take care of itself.”

 The whole beast

 Feather and Bone only sources whole animals from the farmers they choose to work with.
-While this is partly due to the fact that it makes economic sense for small producers to do so, what makes this more important is that it guarantees the provenance of every part of that animal, and recognises the value of each farmer’s contribution.
+While this is partly due to the fact that it makes economic sense for small producers to do so, what makes this more important is that it guarantees the provenance of every part of that animal.
+It also recognises the value of each farmer’s contribution.

 Viewing the whole carcass allows the team at Feather and Bone to become the “eyes” of the farmer.
-After the animal leaves the farm to be slaughtered, the farmer no longer has access to it.
+After the animal leaves the farm, the farmer no longer has access.
 But as Hilliard and Dalrymple have such excellent relationships with the farmers they source from, they can communicate what they see back to them.

-“We can say, ‘the carcasses arrived today, and they look really fantastic, but this one’s a bit lean – what happened there, what paddock were they in?’”
+“We can say, ‘the carcasses arrived today, and they look fantastic, but this one’s a bit lean.
+What happened there, what paddock were they in?’”
 Dalrymple says.
-“It helps the farmer to understand how their work is expressed; to see the story of the animal.”
+“It helps the farmer to understand how their work is expressed.”

-By having the whole animal to work with, Feather and Bone are also able to offer a whole variety of choices that you would never find at a regular butcher or supermarket meat aisle.
+By having the whole animal to work with, Feather and Bone is also able to offer a variety of choices.
+Meats you’d never find at a regular butcher or supermarket meat aisle.

 The key message behind Feather and Bone is that, when it comes to our food choices, every action and every decision can make a difference.

 “If you understand that, you can see how your one action leads to the work that these people are doing on their farms and how transformational that work is, then you can feel really good about that choice,” Dalrymple says.
 “This isn’t just about animals, this is plants, too.
-Choosing to buy food from systems which you’ve informed yourself about and which are contributing to ecosystem security and resilience – that’s what changes things.”
+Choosing to buy food from systems that you’ve informed yourself about and which are contributing to ecosystem security and resilience?
+That’s what changes things.”

 Grant Hilliard and Laura Dalrymple have released The Ethical Omnivore – a user-friendly recipe and handbook that will open your eyes to a better way to buy, cook and eat meat.
-Check back to our site on Thursday, when we’ll be sharing a special recipe from the book.
+Click here for a special recipe from the book.

-You can find out more about Feather and Bone’s producers here.
+You can find out more about Feather and Bone and its producers here.